 The collection, established in the early 1990s, contains floor mosaics, terrazzo fragments, wall painting sections, marble slabs from exterior walls, as well as over 1600 boxes of wall painting and stucco fragments.

-Among the decorations of the mosaics in the collection – made of small, black and white as well as colourful tiles and dated to the 2nd and 3rd centuries – we can find both geometrical patterns and figural scenes.
+Among the decorations of the mosaics in the collection – made of small, black and white as well as colourful tesserae and dated to the 2nd and 3rd centuries – we can find both geometrical patterns and figural scenes.

 Another key Aquincum mosaic comes from the Civil Town.
 The highly fragmented mosaic presumably depicts the tying of Dirce to a bull, like the Farnese Bull sculpture exhibited at the Naples National Archaeological Museum.